 I never said, ‘I want to be alone.’
 I only said, ‘I want to be left alone.’
 There is all the difference.

-The photo of Greta Garbo (by Clarence Sinclair Bull) is attributed to aclbraga on Flickr.
+The publicity photo above of Greta Garbo is by Clarence Sinclair Bull for MGM in 1939 (Wiki).
 I made the remaining photos above on 25 June 2008.
 This post is published on Fotoeins Fotopress at fotoeins.com as http://wp.me/p1BIdT-vP.